thetillhoff/webscan/README.md

 - [x] If both http and https are available
   - [x] and https redirects, check that either http redirects to https or to the same location that https redirects to
   - [x] and both are redirecting, the destination should be a https location
-  - [x] and https does not redirect, http should redirect to it with 301 status code.
+  - [x] and https does not redirect, http should redirect to it with 301 or 308 status code. (https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/#http-redirect-code)
 - [x] Check which http versions are supported by the webserver (like HTTP/1.1, HTTP/2, HTTP/3 aka QUIC)
 - [ ] Additional flag to follow redirects and check them as well - recursive with exact same flags enabled